aaronhma/aaronhma/README.md

 ### Stealth Startup

-I'm currently working on a stealth startup.
+I'm currently working on a revolutionary startup idea.
 Check back soon for more info on when we launch! :)

 ## 🔨 Languages, Tools & Platforms